YanceyOfficial/leetcode-trip/README.md

 ## lt-cli

 LeetCode Trip comes with a built-in CLI which can be used to generate template markdown files and do statistical analysis from the command line.
-While you can install LT CLI globally on your machine, you can run the following command.
-If you would like not to install it globally, use `yarn generator` and `yarn statistics` instead.
+While you can install lt-cli globally on your machine, you can run the following command.

 - `lt-cli create`: To generate template markdown files.

 - `lt-cli statistics`: To do statistical analysis.

+If you would like not to install it globally, use `yarn generator` and `yarn statistics` instead.

 ![lt-cli create](https://static.yancey.app/Screen%20Recording%202021-03-28%20at%205.32.18%20PM.gif)